Maria Toorpakai Wazir: Personal life

-Since 2011-2017 Toorpakai has resided in Toronto, Ontario, Canada, and has a home in Pakistan.
-Since 2017 she lives in Pakistan alone "but I don't go out to party or drink, because I want to set a standard for the girls back home."
+In 2011 through 2017, Toorpakai resided in Toronto, Ontario, Canada, and has a home in Pakistan.
+Since 2017, she lives in Pakistan alone "but I don't go out to party or drink, because I want to set a standard for the girls back home."
 In May 2016, she published her memoir, for which she was interviewed by Terry Gross on National Public Radio's Fresh Air.

 Toorpakai is an advocate for women's rights in Pakistan to "overcome discrimination and cultural obstacles".
 She has set up a foundation encouraging families to educate girls and allow them to play sports.

 She has said she hopes to get academic training in music.